moj-analytical-services/user-guidance/source/documentation/tools/airflow/instructions/dag-pipeline.md

 # As defined in the image repo
 IMAGE_TAG = "v0.0.1"
 REPO_NAME = f"airflow-{username}-example"
-# This can be any number.
-# In the case of R images, it must match the userid in the dockerfile
+# The user_id can be any number apart from 1000.
+In the case of R images, it must match the userid in the dockerfile
 USER_ID = 1337

 """
 The role used by Airflow to run a task.
 This role must be specified in the corresponding `roles/` folder in the same environment (i.e. the role is defined in environments/dev/roles/airflow_dev_{username}_example.yaml).
 The role must only contain alphanumeric or underscore characters [a-zA-Z0-9_].
 This can be enforced using:
 ROLE = re.sub(r"[\W]+", "", f"airflow_dev_{username}_example")
 """

 # ROLE = re.sub(r"[\W]+", "", f"airflow_dev_{username}_example")
 ROLE = f"airflow_dev_{username}_example"

-# For tips/advice on these args see the use_dummy_operator.py example
+# For tips/advice on the default args see the use_dummy_operator.py example
 default_args = {
     # Normally you want to set this to False.
     "depends_on_past": False,